AggregativeBootstrap#

 class mlquantify.meta.AggregativeBootstrap(quantifier, n_train_bootstraps=1, n_test_bootstraps=1, random_state=None, region_type='intervals', confidence_level=0.95)[source]#

-Aggregative Bootstrap Quantifier to compute prevalence confidence regions.
+Aggregative Bootstrap Quantifier for prevalence confidence regions.

 Parameters: